INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 		--mincov: minimum DNA % coverage (--mincov 30)

-		**As of March 10th, 2020,** draft assemblies (Illumina/Ion Torrent data) or post-QC reads (ONT data) are labeled with the closest match among the five human BetaCoV (see above) if they have ≥70% Identity and ≥30% coverage to one of the five BetaCoV full-genome sequences (for assemblies) or partial S/M genes (for ONT reads) in the database.
+		**Draft assemblies (Illumina/Ion Torrent data or ONT data) are labeled with the closest match among the five human BetaCoV (see above) if they have ≥70% Identity and ≥30% coverage to one of the five BetaCoV full-genome sequences or partial S/M genes in the database.

 		Important note: Since the "influeza_assign_segments2contigs" database is naturally not as exhaustive as other databases (such as, NCBI, Fludb or EpiFLU/GISAID), users may need to run the draft assemblies in these databases (or associated tools, such as BLAST) for some purposes (e.g., to detect/confirm reassortments or to infer the closest reference sequence of each segment / genome).